 The Audit Committee is governed by a written charter adopted by the Board.
-A copy of the Audit Committee Charter is available on our website, www.cintas.com, under About Us - Investors - Corporate Governance.
-Ronald W. Tysoe and Karen L. Carnahan have been designated as an Audit Committee financial expert by the Board, and the Board has determined that Mr. Tysoe and Ms. Carnahan satisfy the expertise and audit committee independence standards required by NASDAQ and the SEC.
+Each of Ronald W. Tysoe and Karen L. Carnahan have been designated as an Audit Committee financial expert by the Board, and the Board has determined that Mr. Tysoe and Ms. Carnahan satisfy the expertise and audit committee independence standards required by NASDAQ and the SEC.